clap-hands-in-the-r/whereIsmyDoctor/README.md

 # whereIsmyDoctor
-Where you need to live in France if you want to have access to a doctor!
-Fantastic!
+Where you need to live in France if you want to have access to a doctor! [joke!]